 3. Only get the cover you need

-While everyone should seriously consider contents insurance, buildings cover is only for freeholders.
-If you rent, you’ll only need contents, but if you own your home, you should consider both.
+While everyone should seriously consider contents insurance, buildings insurance isn't a necessity unless you're responsible for the condition of the property itself.
+If you rent, you'll only need contents - but homeowners should consider both.

 Combined cover is usually cheaper, but make sure your provider does not have separate buildings and contents excesses.
 A claim affecting both parts of your policy, such as a fire or flood, might see you having your excess deducted twice.